there4/slim-unit-testing-example/README.md

 introduced it into this sample application.
 I hope it will help others on their path to using this great framework.

-# Installation
+## Installation

 Run `composer install` and then `phpunit`.
 This application assumes that you have `phpunit` installed globally on your system.
 This application can be installed to run as a functioning website, use the sample config files in the `build/` folder for this.

-# Concepts
+## Concepts

-# Unit Testing vs. Integration Testing
+## Unit Testing vs. Integration Testing

+Unit tests should test an individual part of code.
+The system under tests should be as small as possible.
+You would unit test an individual method.
+Integration testing exercises an entire system.
+Most of this example is about integration testing.
+We are running tests that work Slim from initial instantiation to the final delivery of data.
+With integration tests, we're treating the entire application as a unit, setting up a particular initial environment and then executing the `run()` command.

+## Mocking with SlimPHP

-# Developing New Tests
+## Developing New Tests

-# Thanks
+## Thanks

 Thanks must be given to [Nicholas Humfrey][njh] for his work in this [integration testing harness][njh_test].